Para leer esta hoja informativa en español, haga clic aquí.

-- Prescription medications: There are medications your provider can prescribe that you can take with your HIV drugs to prevent diarrhea.
-These medications can help you be much more successful in taking your HIV drugs.
+- Prescription medications: There are medications your health care provider can prescribe that you can take with your HIV drugs to prevent diarrhea.
+These medications can help you to take your HIV drugs exactly as prescribed.

-For more information on managing your diarrhea, please see The Well Project's Diarrhea article.
+For more information on managing your diarrhea, please see our fact sheet on Diarrhea.

 Some HIV drugs can cause headaches.
-These headaches usually go away on their own and are not a sign of a serious condition or disease.
-However, if you experience severe pain, changes to your vision, dizziness, neck stiffness, fever, nausea and/or vomiting, tell your health care provider immediately, as these symptoms can indicate something more serious.
-Also tell your provider if your headaches are affecting your quality of life or ability to stick to your HIV drug regimen.
+Mild headaches that go away with over-the-counter pain killers such as aspirin, Tylenol (acetaminophen), Advil or Motrin (ibuprofen), or Aleve (naproxen sodium), are usually not a sign of a serious condition or disease.
+However, if you have a severe headache, your vision changes, you become dizzy, your neck becomes stiff, or you have a fever, along with nausea and/or vomiting, seek emergency medical care right away, because these symptoms can indicate something more serious.
+Also tell your provider if your headaches are affecting your quality of life or your ability to stick to your HIV drug regimen.

 In rare situations, a rash is a symptom of a severe, life-threatening skin reaction called Stevens-Johnson syndrome.
 Call your health care provider immediately if you experience a bad rash or a rash together with any of the following symptoms: fever, lack of energy, general feeling of illness, muscle or joint aches, itchiness of the skin, mouth sores, bloodshot or dry eyes, and blisters, especially those that look like "targets," or "bulls-eyes."

 Below is a list of less common, more serious side effects associated with HIV drugs.
 Click the available links for more detailed information on the side effects listed.

 The kidneys are the two fist-sized, bean-shaped organs that filter blood and produce urine.
 They get rid of waste and maintain a healthy balance of many substances, including water and electrolytes.